collinalexbell/HackMatrix/game-design.md

 before I hit the ship button.
 I can do this after I submit for review (while waiting for review)

-### Why
-I need 150k to live a full free year in Portland Oregon
-    So I can:
-    - read
-    - meditate
-    - expiriment
-    - love
-    - build my cybernetics corporation

 ## Deadline:
 Launch on my birthday.